 The REHVA General Assembly has changed the associations articles in 2018 when moving the seat from the Netherland to Belgium.
 The amended articles of REHVA were published in the Moniteur Belge on 27th June 2018.
 Within this document, you can find out more on REHVA’s management, cooperation with other associations, as well as its policies with its members and supporters.
 Click here to download the articles of REHVA.

-1. The name of the association sans but lucratif (ASBL) is: Federatie van Verenigingen voor Verwarming, Ventilatie en Luchtbehandeling in Europa (Federation of European Heating, Ventilation and Air conditioning Associations "REHVA").
+1. The name of the non-profit association (ASBL) is: Federatie van Verenigingen voor Verwarming, Ventilatie en Luchtbehandeling in Europa (Federation of European Heating, Ventilation and Air conditioning Associations "REHVA").

-2. The association has its registered office in Belgium in the municipality of 1040 Brussels, rue Washington 40 (judicial district of Brussels).
+2. The association has its registered office in the Brussels-Capital Region in Belgium.
 It may, by a decision of the board of directors, be transferred to another location in Brussels.
 The general assembly shall ratify the change of registered office during its following meeting.

 1. The association was formed on the twenty-seventh of September nineteen hundred and sixty-three.

 2. It has been entered into for an indefinite period.